fernseed/fernseed.github.io/serials/the-second-room/_posts/2014-07-20-part-twenty-six.md

 _Heave, judder_, you rock yourself until something tinkles, something clatters.
 There is a gap behind the wall of boxes you lean against and something, or some set of somethings, have been dislodged and have fallen.

-_Heave, judder_, you writhe as best you can until which a _whack_ and _clatter_, one of the boxes above falls against your shoulder then lap.
+_Heave, judder_, you writhe as best you can until with a _whack_ another of the boxes above clatters against your shoulder, then lap.
 It is cardboard rather than wood, and it has come open.

 You let your head fall in a downwardly facing flop, chin to chest.
 The box is something which has been delivered---whether to here or somewhere else and then brought here, you cannot say---its exterior heavily labelled.